A topological interpretation of Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial of a graph: A concrete correspondence when is a plane graph

 Choose an initial point $\delta$ on an outermost edge of $G$.
 A {\it state} is a map $s: E \to \{0, 1\}$ which sends the edge containing $\delta$ to zero and satisfies the condition that at each vertex, the sum of $s(e)$ for all the edges $e$ pointing toward the vertex equals that for the edges pointing out of the vertex.
 Let $\mathcal{S}$ be the set of states.
 By definition, around each vertex we have the following six possibilities under a state, where the dotted edges are those which are sent to zero and the solid edges are those which are sent to one.

-It is easy to see that the solid edges constitute a collection of simple closed curves.
-We call them solid curves.
+The solid edges in a given state $s$ of $G$ constitute a collection of simple closed curves.
+We call them {\it{solid curves}} for $s$.
 Define the sign of a state $s$ to be

-From $G$ we can obtain a collection of oriented simple closed curves by replacing each edge $e$ with $c(e)$ copies of parallel edges.
-Define $\mathrm{Rot}(G, c, \delta)$ to be the sum of the rotation numbers of those simple closed curves which are disjoint with $\delta$.
+From $G$ we can obtain a collection of oriented simple closed curves $L_{(G, c)}$ by the local transformation depicted in Figure \ref{fig:e24}, where we replace each edge of color $j$ by $j$ parallel strands.
+We assume that each curve of $L_{(G, c)}$ is colored by $1$.

+Define $\mathrm{Rot}(G, c, \delta)$ to be the sum of the rotation numbers of those simple closed curves in $L_{(G, c)}$ which are disjoint with $\delta$.
 Here the rotation number of a simple closed curve is defined to be $1$ (resp. $-1$) if it is clockwise (resp. counter-clockwise).

 We define the weight of a state at a vertex $v$ as in Table \ref{table1}.
 Then we get the following state sum formula for $\underline{\Delta}(G, c)$.